ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-14-Fuzz-Week-Day1-:-configure-objdump-from-binutils.md

 <b>What is Fuzzing?<b>

-<b>Fuzzing<b> or <b>fuzz testing<b> is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
+<span><b>Fuzzing<b> or <b>fuzz testing<b><span> is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.

 {It just run random input through the program}